yufeideng/FinalAssign/README.md

 Step 3: Create the average of selected measures across the group of each subject and each activity

 Step 4: Rename the varibles from Step 3, and write the second tidy dataset.

+# Code Book: the definition of the variables
+# first_tidy_dataset.txt: dataset from Step 2
+# second_tidy_dataset.txt: dataset from Step 4